ben-blazado/CarND-Kidnapped-Vehicle-Project/README.md

      * The blue circle with arrow indicates the particle filter's estimated position and heading of the kidnapped vehicle.
      * Green lines extending from vehicle are ground truth measurements to landmarks around vehicle.
      * Blue lines extending from vehicle are estimated measurements to landmarks around vehicle.
-     * Error values for vehicle's position and heading components are also displayed.
+     * Error values for vehicle's position (meters) and heading (radians) components are also displayed.

 ## Main Project Files
 The C++ code and headers can be found in the `src` folder.